 Once statements are accounted for, then you can submit reimbursement receipts for compensation.

 Typically most insurers provide payout rates between 70-90%.

-Your benefit limit includes the most pet insurance policies will pay per year.
+Your benefit limit includes the most pet insurance policies that will pay per year.

 This means that if any medical expenses exceed what the plan covers, then additional services will need to be paid out-of-pocket.